Travis

 Use Intermediate Certificate Chains #

-In some cases it may be required to provide the intermediate certificate chain for your desired certificate.
-Reasons for this can vary depending on your internal setup and your root certificate provider.
+In some cases, you may be required to provide the intermediate certificate chain for your desired certificate.
+Reasons for this can vary depending on your internal setup and root certificate provider.

-If you have uploaded a valid certificate but are still seeing unexpected issues related to SSL verification errors, you can set your intermediate certificate chain in the settings.
+If you have uploaded a valid certificate but still see unexpected issues related to SSL verification errors, you can set your intermediate certificate chain in the settings.

 Intermediate Certificate Chains in TCIE 3.x #

 Not available at the moment.
-Will be added soon.
+It will be added soon.

 How to use a Let’s Encrypt SSL Certificate #